Specialization in mycorrhiza of orchids across temperate Australian terrestrial orchid genera

 A project undertaken at the Royal Tasmanian Botanic Gardens, and supervised by Nigel Swarts

 Australia has one of the most threatened terrestrial orchid floras with over 165 species listed on the EPBC act.
 The unique diversity in the Australian Orchidaceae and subsequent high levels of threat make studies into their biology and ecology a high priority from both evolutionary and conservation perspectives.
 Orchids rely on mycorrhizal associations to facilitate seed germination and growth.
 This is an obligate interaction for orchids since their minute dust-like seeds do not contain sufficient stored nutrition for development of the embryo.
 The orchid-mycorrhizal association is essential to facilitate uptake of soil nutrient and water to the germinating seed and subsequent developing plant.
 In temperate terrestrial orchids, the association extends to adulthood, where mature plants retain mycorrhizal associations to varying degrees of infection and nutritional dependency.
-The highly specific relationships with obligate fungal partners are a possible driving force in both the diversification and rarity in orchids.

 Phillips, R.D., Barrett, M.D., Dalziel, E.L., Dixon, K.W. and Swarts, N.D.
 (2016).
 Geographical range and host breadth of Sebacina orchid mycorrhizal fungi associating with Caladenia in south-western Australia.
 Botanical Journal of the Linnean Society, 182, 140-151.